jbee/jbee.github.io/lex/perf.md

 ```
 Gain: heap free fast bitmask for ASCII.

-This obviously is no exact equivalent but helpful for
-a coarse first check.
+Helpful for a coarse first check.
 On a match do a exact check.
-I might have invented this one.
+I might have discovered the folding.
 Who knows.

 ## Hop to find a byte sequence